 - To represent the interests of graduate students as members of campus wide organizations.

-- GSA representative will be responsible for necessary communications to acquire funding from GSA/USGA for PGSA events.
+- GSA representative will attend GSA meetings and be responsible for necessary communications to acquire funding from GSA/USGA for PGSA events.

-- To recognize, foster, and reward outstanding leadership among individuals who promote PGSA ideals.
+- To recognize, foster, and reward outstanding leadership among individuals in the department.

 - Advocate participation in the School of Pharmacy student of the month.
 Nominate your lab mates, peers and faculty for a job well done.